 Manager Custodian

-Baillie Gifford

-Newton Bank of New York Mellon.
+Baillie Gifford Bank of New York Mellon, London Branch.

 BlackRock

 Veritas Brown Brothers Harriman Trustee Services (Ireland) Limited

-JP Morgan Citco

-UBS JP Morgan Chase Bank, N.A
+cqs JPMorgan Chase Bank, N.A

+UBS

-DTZ Saltgate Limited 3
+DTZ (a) Saltgate Limited

-Columbia Threadneedle Citibank NA
+Aviva RBC Jersey

+J P Morgan Citco (b)

+Mercer State Street Custodial Services (Ireland) Limited

 Source: Investment Managers.

-Pooled funds have no direct custody arrangements in place, the custodians shown are appointed by the investments managers.

-Bank of New York Mellon, Custodian for Blackrock Advisors (UK) Limited, is directly appointed for income only.
+Pooled funds have no direct custody arrangements in place, the custodians shown are appointed by the investment managers other than the investment custodian directly appointed by the Trustees - Bank of New York Mellon - Custodian for Blackrock Advisors (UK) Limited.

-3 As the fund is a unit trust which invests in property, there is no custodian or equivalent in the same way as for other pooled funds.
-However, Saltgate Limited, as Managing Trustee of the trust, is responsible for the safe custody of cash on receipt from investors and the property title documents of underlying holdings.
+(a) DTZ Secondary Property Fund is a unit trust in property, there is no custodian or equivalent in the same way as for other pooled funds.
+Saltgate Limited is appointed Managing Trustee of the fund and are responsible for the safe custody of cash on receipt from investors and the property title documents of underlying holdings.

-Citco is JP Morgan's custodian but they do not have a custodian in the traditional sense of the role for a Private Equity Fund or a Hedge Fund.
+(b) JP Morgan do not have a custodian in the traditional sense of the role for a Private Equity Fund or a Hedge Fund.
 Their custodian only provides physical security for a few stock certificates for the Fund.